Coffee Terms Illustrated

 Aged Coffee

 Coffee stored in a warehouse for up to several years to reduce acidity and increase body.
-When stored properly, aged coffees have an unusual, but pleasant and mellow, taste.
+When stored properly, aged coffees have an unusual and almost musty, but pleasant, taste.

 Beneficio

-A coffee mill where the harvested cherries are processed and sorted before final bagging and export.
+A coffee mill where harvested cherries are processed and sorted before final bagging for export.
 Beneficio means benefit, or profit, in Spanish.
 Traditionally, a Beneficio was the local mill where farmers brought ripe cherries for processing.
 Increasingly, farmers are installing their own mills, or Beneficios.

 Coffee Berry Borer